AakashKumarNain/Feline-reticulocytes/README.md

 * It's new and incredibly fast
 * State of the art in terms of mobile models

-I fine-tuned the model for 16K steps but after 14K steps, I couldn't see any performance improvement.
+I fine-tuned the model for 16K steps but after 14K steps I couldn't see any performance improvement.
 In fact, the mAP started to decrease after that.

 Here is the **total loss** curve as the training proceeded